 Plus, it’s still chocolate, but not overly sweet, so you can eat it by the handful and feel great!
 It would also make a sweet gift for my neighbors or friends.
 I really like these jars and have used them many times for smaller gifts for friends or family.

 Keep them on hand for that last-minute hostess gift or small event where you don’t want to show up empty-handed!
 And I use this black and white bakers twine for literally everything.
 I bought a huge spool of it because it goes with every kind of gift wrap!

 Loving this chocolate granola recipe?
 Try these other low sugar breakfast recipes!

 If you decide to give this recipe a try, be sure to snap a photo to share, tagging @theovenlight and #theovenlight on Instagram or Facebook!

 - 1 C chopped almonds or any nut you like best

 - pinch salt omit if using salted nuts

 - 1/4 C coconut oil

-- Combine all ingredients except chocolate chunks in a large mixing bowl
+- Combine all ingredients except chocolate chunks in a large mixing bowl, stirring well.

-- Bake for 45 minutes to 1 hour, stirring every 20 minutes to prevent burning
+- Bake for 40 to 50 minutes, stirring every 20 minutes to prevent burning.